The US could see shortages and higher retail prices if a dockworkers strike drags on

-NEW YORK (AP) — U.S. ports from Maine to Texas shut down Tuesday when the union representing about 45,000 dockworkers went on strike for the first time since 1977.
+NEW YORK (AP) — U.S. ports from Maine to Texas shut down this week when the union representing about 45,000 dockworkers went on strike for the first time since 1977.

-Workers began walking picket lines early Tuesday, picketing near ports all along the East Coast.
-Workers outside the Port of Philadelphia walked in a circle and chanted, “No work without a fair contract.”
+Workers began walking picket lines early Tuesday near ports all along the East and Gulf coasts.

-A lengthy shutdown could raise prices on goods around the country and potentially cause shortages and price increases at big and small retailers alike as the holiday shopping season — along with a tight presidential election — approaches.
+A shutdown that lasts more than a few weeks has the potential to raise prices and create shortages of goods throughout the country as the holiday shopping season — along with a tight presidential election — approaches.

+There have been some signs of movement in the talks, with the U.S. Maritime Alliance, which represents ports and shipping companies, saying that both sides have moved from their initial wage offers.
+But on Wednesday, the alliance called on the International Longshoremen’s Union to come to the bargaining table.
+“We cannot agree to preconditions to return to bargaining, but we remain committed to bargaining in good faith,” the group said in a statement.

+Late Wednesday night, the ILA said that Harold Daggett, its president, and other union officers, had received death threats since the strike began.
+The union said the threats were reported to police.

 What are the issues in the dockworkers strike?

-The International Longshoremen's Association is demanding significantly higher wages and a total ban on the automation of cranes, gates and container-moving trucks that are used in the loading or unloading of freight at 36 U.S. ports.
+The union is demanding significantly higher wages and a total ban on the automation of cranes, gates and container-moving trucks that are used in the loading or unloading of freight at 36 U.S. ports.
 Those ports handle roughly half of the nations' cargo from ships.

-The union's opening offer was for a 77% pay raise over the six-year life of the contract, with President Harold Daggett saying it's necessary to make up for inflation and years of small raises.
+The union's opening demand was a 77% pay raise over the six-year life of the contract, with Daggett saying that it would make up for inflation and years of small raises.
 ILA members make a base salary of about $81,000 per year, but some can pull in over $200,000 annually with large amounts of overtime.

 Which ports are affected?